wtfisthiskaan/My-Operating-System/readMe.md

 ## Fork

-The fork system call is implemented like the Figure 6.
+The fork system call is implemented like in the figure.
 Let’s ignore the debugging protocols with print functions.
 It firstly sets up the pointers for child and parent process.
 After that, it copies the instruction pointer and code segment of parent process to child process.
 The stack duplication is handled afterwards.
 Since the cpustate values have to be same with parent process, it is copied.
 The base of the CPU state for the child is recalculated to ensure it points correctly within the newly copied stack.
 This involves calculating the offset from the base of the parent’s CPU state and adjusting the child’s CPU state pointer accordingly.
 After that, the child’s ecx value is set to 0 to distinguish parent and child process.
 When the child process’ pid returned to SystemcallHandler, it puts returned value to parent’s ecx value.
 Finally, the childTask is added.

 <img src="images/fork.png" alt="Handler" width="40%">